- Live Rates

 The Federal Housing Administration falls under the Department of Housing and Urban Development (HUD).
 So all of the loan requirements are established by HUD, and that includes the maximum amounts.
 These “loan limits” vary by county because they are derived from median home prices.

-These figures apply to the entire Denver-Aurora-Lakewood metro area, including the following counties: Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson and Park.
+These figures apply to the entire Denver-Aurora-Lakewood metro area, including the following counties: Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, and Park, as per the chart below:

 There’s an important distinction to be made between (A) the maximum FHA loan amount for Denver, and (B) the purchase price of the home you are buying.
 It’s possible to buy a house that exceeds the limits shown above, as long as your down payment makes up the difference.

-According to the Denver Metro Association of REALTORS, the average selling price for homes and condos in the area rose to $439,161 in April 2017.
-That was 10.53% higher than the same month last year, but still lower than the maximum FHA loan size for the Denver area.
-This means that home buyers who use this program should have plenty of properties to choose from, while staying at or below the FHA limit.
+According to Zillow, the average price for homes in the area is $529,269 in June 2021.
+That’s 10.8% higher than the same month last year and much lower than the maximum FHA loan size for the Denver area.
+This means that home buyers who use this program should have plenty of properties to choose from while staying at or below the FHA limit.

 All types of mortgage loans have certain pros and cons, and that goes for the Federal Housing Administration’s insurance program as well.
 Choosing the right financing option requires a thorough understanding of loan features and requirements.